Freelance and fun

 Box Box Box

-My friends and I got into Formula 1 racing the past few years because of the Drive to Survive Netflix show.
+My friends and I (some of the same from the project above) got into Formula 1 racing the past few years because of the Drive to Survive Netflix show.
 We started our own fantasy draft, because we hated the official F1 fantasy site.
 So I built us a simple site to track our stats.
-And yes, I'm losing.
+I haven't kept up with it as much this year, as our rules have gotten more complex and harder to dynamically keep score.
 If you're into F1, you'll get the title.
 Logo by last year's league winner Scott Hill.BoxBoxBox.racing

 I worked on the visual design for a Bible Study app called WordGo.
 I collaborated on this with the guys at Future Haus, who did the wireframes and the development.
 I brought the wireframes to life visually and helped troubleshoot some of the interactions and navigation concepts with their team.